-Watchers

-who still see technology primarily as an enabler of efficiency.
-They have begun to deploy digital initiatives but are largely focused on reducing costs and boosting productivity, rather than looking for digitally-driven ways to differentiate themselves from competitors.
+Watchers who still see technology primarily as an enabler of efficiency.
+They have begun to deploy digital initiatives but are largely focused on reducing costs and boosting productivity rather than looking for digitally-driven ways to differentiate themselves from competitors.
+Explorers who express great interest in digital initiatives but have not yet used digital means to transform their business models.

-Explorers

-who express great interest in digital initiatives but have not yet used digital means to transform their business models.
 Instead, these companies have focused on applying digital to "low-hanging fruit" initiatives that directly impact customer perceptions and experiences.

-Visionaries

-who act decisively to seize the opportunities that digital technologies offer.
+Visionaries who act decisively to seize the opportunities that digital technologies offer.
 Visionaries apply these digital technologies to accelerate growth by transforming both their culture and their business models.
-They understand that their future success depends on their ability to think and act like digital natives.
+They understand that their future success depends on learning to think and act like digital natives.

 Knowing that many organizations are rapidly intensifying their digital transformation efforts, Infosys conducted a new survey in November 2018 to gauge the pace of that change.
-The automotive industry shows greater progress than the overall pool of respondents.
-A large percentage of auto companies moved from the explorer category to the visionary category.
-In contrast, the survey generally found that it was easier to jump to the explorer level, but that reaching visionary status was significantly more difficult.
+This new survey of financial services firms shows a slightly smaller percentage of watchers and explorers and more visionaries, a sign of greater progress than in other industries.
+Overall, company executives told us that their organizations can advance from the watcher to the explorer level without herculean effort, but reaching the visionary level is significantly more difficult.